stoltzmaniac/Data-Visualization-Lesson/Data Visualization - Part 2.md

 Labeling is cleaned up at the end.

-#### How would you use your new knowledge to see the density by class instead of by # of cylinders?
+#### How would you use your new knowledge to see the density by class instead of by number of cylinders?

 ***Hint: *** `g = ggplot(mpg, aes(cty))` has already been established.